corinsexton/root_argweaver/README.md

 4. Converts the newly formatted fasta file to a sites file using `fasta2sites.py`
 5. Runs ARGweaver with default parameters unless any parameters are added on the command line.
 For example, a max time of 2000e3 and a recombination rate of 0.015e-8 would be specified with the following command:
      `./pipeline.sh HLA-B.fa maxtime_2000e3_100xslower --maxtime=2000e3 --recombrate=.015e-8`
-6. R script `pairwise_parser.R` runs to parse the trees from the 1000th iteration smc file.
-Across all trees in the file, the minimum distance between two nodes is calculated and output in a matrix. which is saved as `output_label.min_dist_matrix.tsv`.
+6. R script `smc_parser.R` runs to parse the trees from the 1000th iteration smc file.
+Distance matrices from every node to each other node as well as MRCA matrices for all tips are saved in 'treeList.RData' to be used in further analyses.
 7. Makes a new directory to store the smc files (`smc_files_output_label`) and moves all smc files into that directory.
 8. FINISHED.